These questions are those most frequently asked by newcomer's

-Section 7 of the Education act 1996 stipulates that young people of compulsory educational age must recieve a full time education.
+Section 7 of the Education act 1996 stipulates that young people of compulsory educational age must receive a full time education.
 The term 'full time' has never been defined in law.

 LAs try to suggest that home educators should follow the same hours as schools.
 However, when providing education to sick children unable to hours tuition a week and call this full time provision.

-In fact the term 'full time' has been interpreted so much in terms of hours as meaning that parents must ensure that child recieves a full education sufficient to be deemed suitable to suitable to satisfy the rest of section 7 of the Education act.
+In fact the term 'full time' has been interpreted so much in terms of hours as meaning that parents must ensure that child receives a full education sufficient to be deemed suitable to suitable to satisfy the rest of section 7 of the Education act.
 Therefore, in many respects the term 'full time' is really very helpful either to LAs assessment of to provide.
 Suffice to say that so long as the parents are be sufficient to fulfil their obligations under the law.

 In any event most home educators, particularly those